-- 3. Make an Repayment Claim in IHCDAOnline (see Section 803.2) and email IHCDA (ida@ihcda.in.gov) a copy of the Asset Purchase Withdrawal Form, so they know to look out for the check and match it to the correct award year. - 4.
-The IDA Program Analyst will notify the agency Administrator when the check has been received from the financial institution - 5.
-Upon notification, the IDA Program Administrator will submit a new match claim in IHCDAOnline for the participant under the second award, using the appropriate match ratio - 6.
-The program administrator must change the participant information in Outcome Tracker to correspond with the new grant year:
+- 3. Make an Repayment Claim in IHCDAOnline (see Section 803.2) - 4.
+Upon seeing the Repayment claim is complete in IHCDAOnline, the IDA Program Administrator will submit a new match claim in IHCDAOnline for the participant under the second award, using the appropriate match ratio

-705 Accelerated Participation
+805 Accelerated Participation